U.S. DEPARTMENT OF STATE U.S. EMBASSY TO THE UNITED KINGDOM

 A. Program Description

-The U.S. Embassy’s Public Affairs Section (PAS) is pleased to announce its Public Diplomacy Small Grants Program.
-This Annual Program Statement outlines our funding priorities, our strategic themes of focus, and the procedures for submitting requests for funding for Fiscal Year (FY) 2021, which runs from October 1, 2020, through September 30, 2021.
+The U.S. Embassy to the United Kingdom’s Public Affairs Section (PAS) is pleased to announce its Public Diplomacy grants program.
+This Annual Program Statement outlines its funding priorities, the strategic themes of focus, and the procedures for submitting requests for funding for Fiscal Year (FY) 2022, which runs from October 1, 2021, through September 30, 2022.
 Please carefully follow all instructions below.
 Awards will be made to successful applicants subject to the availability of appropriated funds.

 - Academic and professional lectures, seminars, and speaker programs;